Strasburg Ks 12, Nats top Cards 8-1; 1 win from World Series

 TRAINER’S ROOM

-Nationals: CF Robles missed five postseason games with a strained right hamstring he hurt in Game 2 of the NLDS.
+Nationals: Robles, the Nationals’ center fielder, missed five postseason games with a strained right hamstring he hurt in Game 2 of the NLDS.

 UP NEXT